ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/encryption.markdown

 If you want to setup new database with encryption bundle using the Studio, then please refer to [this](../../studio/walkthroughs/how-to-setup-encryption) page.

-Three possible configuration options are:
+Four possible configuration options are:
 * **Raven/Encryption/Algorithm** with [AssemblyQualifiedName](http://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx) as a value.
 Additionally provided type must be a subclass of [SymmetricAlgorithm](http://msdn.microsoft.com/en-us/library/system.security.cryptography.symmetricalgorithm.aspx) from `System.Security.Cryptography` namespace and must not be an abstract class
 * **Raven/Encryption/Key** a key used for encryption purposes with minimum length of 8 characters, base64 encoded
 * **Raven/Encryption/KeyBitsPreference** the preferred encryption key size in bits
 * **Raven/Encryption/EncryptIndexes** Boolean value indicating if the indexes should be encrypted.
 Default: true

+{WARNING For security reasons all `Raven/Encryption/*` settings should be placed in `SecuredSettings` configuration section. /}

 ### Global configuration